Why the FTC Is Better Than the FEIE for Many U.S. Expats

 Example

-Pat lives and works in Germany and makes $100,000 in year 1.
+Pat lives and works in Germany and makes $100,000 in Year 1.
 She paid $40,000 in German taxes, and would have owed $15,000 in US taxes.
 However, Pat decided to claim the FEIE and all of her foreign income was excluded from US tax.

-If Pat decided to claim the FTC in year 1, instead of the FEIE, she would have built up an FTC carry forward.
+If Pat has decided to claim the FTC in year 1, instead of the FEIE, she would have built up an FTC carry forward.
 What this means is that the excess of her German taxes over the US taxes owed can be used by Pat in future years.
 In the example above, Pat would have had an FTC carryforward of $25,000 ($40,000 taxes paid in Germany, less $15,000 credit used against US taxes owed).

 Reason #5 – IRA and 401k accounts!